FLYING WITH CHILDREN

-Can I bring a cot, pushchair, or buggy on my flight?
+Can I bring a pushchair or buggy on my flight?

 Yes.
-Most airlines allow for passengers to bring at least one cot, pushchair or buggy onto their flight, free of charge.
-Some airlines will also supply specially designed travel cots that your baby or infant can sleep in.
-However, these are usually only provided on long-haul flights.
-If you're bringing your own cot, pushchair or buggy, please make sure that they fit within the maximum weight and dimensions that the airline state.
+Most airlines allow for passengers to bring at least one pushchair or buggy onto their flight, free of charge.
+However, the pushchair or buggy must fit within the maximum weight and dimensions that the airline state.

 Can I book a flight for an unaccompanied child?

 Only some airlines allow you to book flights for unaccompanied children.
 Please give us a call if you want to book a flight for an unaccompanied child.

 What are the in-flight entertainment options for my child?

 All airlines appreciate that children can get bored on long-haul flights.
 That's why they offer in-flight entertainment options specifically for children.
 These include a number of kids tv shows and films, as well as kid-friendly games.